lazartea/Dinosaur_game/README.md

 - inspect command
   - This command shows the description of an item in the player's current room.
 - stacking items
   - If multiple items are in an inventory, the inventory will show the name of the item and the amount present.
+This will also occur if multiple items are in a room.
 - loot
   - Upon successfully killing a monster, the player receives a randomly generated number of coins.
 A random item also appears in the current room (either a weapon or food item).
 - inventory maximum size